AyeshaAbid892/js-fundamentals-assignment/README.md

 ---

-### ④ Parameter vs Argument
+## ④ Parameter vs Argument

-These two terms are often confused — interviewers notice when you use them precisely.
+>These two terms are often confused — interviewers notice when you use them precisely.

+> `Parameter:` The variable name you define in the function’s parentheses (the "placeholder").<br>
+`Argument:` The actual, real-world value you provide when you "call" or "invoke" the function.

 ```
 PARAMETER = the variable name in the function DEFINITION